Ah, the monumental literature review...

 REMEMBER: You should evaluate the credibility of .org websites, because any individual can pay to use a .org URL.

-After gaining a general understanding of a situation by exploring readily available information, researchers use their surface-level understanding to engage in the process of identifying core concepts involved in their research.
+After gaining a general understanding of a selected topic by exploring readily available information, researchers use their surface-level understanding to engage in the process of identifying core concepts involved in their research.
 To help a researcher organize and consider relevant concepts, the following strategies are useful:

-Once a researcher has gained a surface-level understanding of the core concepts involved in their topic, they must consult scholarly information to gain a more accurate and thorough understanding of their research.
+Once a researcher has gained a surface-level understanding of the core concepts involved in their topic, they must consult scholarly information to gain a more accurate and thorough understanding of the prior research on their topic.
 However, in research, there is always a lot of information (and disinformation), so researchers must conduct this step of The Research Process with intent.

 After collecting a decent number of resources (usually between 10 and 30, depending on the scope of your project), researchers begin the process of engaging with, understanding, and evaluating the usefullness of each resource.
-Researchers then write a literature review, which is an overview of existing, relevant, scholarly publications in their research scope.
+Researchers then write an annotated bibliography (a contextualized list of references) and a literature review, which is an overview of existing, relevant, scholarly publications in their research scope.

 Engage Meaningfully in 3 Easy Steps: Use the BDA Method